Van Helsing (film): Plot

 While attempting to bring the monster to Rome, Van Helsing and his crew are ambushed by the brides and Velkan, near Budapest.
 Verona and Velkan are killed, but Van Helsing is bitten by the latter.
-Aleera kidnaps Anna and offers to trade her for the monster at a masquerade ball.
+Aleera kidnaps Anna and offers to trade her for the monster at a masquerade ball tomorrow night, the day before All Saints' Day (that is, Halloween night, October 31st).
 Van Helsing locks the monster in a crypt, but Dracula's allies retrieve him.
 Van Helsing and Carl rescue Anna and escape from the masquerade guests, who are revealed to be vampires.

 At Anna's castle, Carl explains that Dracula is the son of Valerious the Elder.
 When Dracula was killed in 1462 by the "Left Hand of God", Dracula made a pact with the Devil and lived again.
 Valerious was told to kill Dracula and gain salvation for his entire family.
 Unable to kill his son, he imprisoned him in an icy fortress.
 A fragment of a painting, which the Cardinal gave Van Helsing back in Vatican City, opens a path to Dracula's castle.

 They find the monster, who reveals that Dracula possesses a cure for lycanthropy because only a werewolf can kill him.
 Van Helsing, fighting the curse, sends Anna and Carl to retrieve the cure, killing Igor in the process.
 Van Helsing attempts to free the monster but is struck by lightning, bringing Dracula's children to life.
 Dracula and Van Helsing turn into their bestial forms and battle, while Frankenstein's monster helps Anna escape Aleera.
 Anna then kills Aleera with Carl's help.
-Whilst both return to their human forms, Dracula reveals that Van Helsing is the reincarnation of the archangel Gabriel who killed him and offers to restore his memory.
+Whilst both return to their human forms, Dracula implies that Van Helsing is the Archangel Gabriel, known as the "Left Hand of God", who killed him, and offers to restore his memory.
 Van Helsing refuses and kills Dracula after reverting to his werewolf form, triggering his brood's deaths.
-Anna injects the cure into Van Helsing but is killed by him in the process.
+Anna injects the cure into Van Helsing but is accidentally killed by him in the process.

 Van Helsing and Carl cremate Anna's body on a cliff overlooking the sea.
-Frankenstein's monster leaves town, and Van Helsing sees Anna's spirit reuniting with her family in Heaven.
+Frankenstein's monster leaves for parts unknown, and Van Helsing sees Anna's spirit reuniting with her family in Heaven.
 Van Helsing and Carl ride off into the sunset.